 The building was originally a family home before it became a finishing school for 20-25 young ladies - where there were more staff and servants than young ladies!
 The school closed for a time and was then re-opened by the previous French teacher before it became a hotel.
 YHA has operated the building as a youth hostel for more than 55 years.

 Meet the team

-Phoebe (Team Member) recommends: Get a spectacular view of the city from Skygardens, a fantastic skyline in the heart of the London business district, entrance is free and can be booked online up to 4 weeks in advance.
+Team manager Phoebe recommends: Get a spectacular view of the city from Skygardens, a fantastic skyline in the heart of the London business district, entrance is free and can be booked online up to 4 weeks in advance.

-Jenny (Team Leader) recommends Saatchi Gallery: About twenty minutes from the hostel, the Saatchi gallery is London biggest Contemporary Art Hub.
+Team leader Jenny recommends: About 20 minutes from the hostel, the Saatchi gallery is London biggest Contemporary Art Hub.
 Entrance is free to regular expositions.
-You can as well unfold the Big History of London at the “Museum of London” with its fun, interactive expositions, full of touch screens, street reproductions, quiz and special events organized to entertain the small ones while educating their curious minds!
+You can as well unfold the Big History of London at the 'Museum of London' with its fun, interactive expositions, full of touch screens, street reproductions, quiz and special events organized to entertain the small ones while educating their curious minds!

-Camilla (Night Duty Manager) recommends to go to the Tower of London, though a fair bit expensive, you can easily spend the whole day there.
+Night duty manager Camilla recommends: Go to the Tower of London, though a fair bit expensive, you can easily spend the whole day there.
 In between uncovering whole chunk of England history, letting yourself be floored while admiring the jewels the crown and their regular special events and activity, you won’t have time to get bored.
 Special recommendation for the Beefeater Tour, it is free, it runs several times a day and leads you into area that are otherwise unavailable to public.

 Duty manager Philip recommends: Richmond Park and its natural wonders.
 Nested on the outskirts of London, it’s the perfect place to escape from the hussle and bustle.
 Observe the deers and does in their natural environment and get lost in this maelstrom of reds and golden leaves as autumn unfolds.